alex-ye-7/hemingway/README.md

 #### Multi headed self attention with a feed forward
 Within 4500 iterations, adding multi-headed self-attention with 4 heads size 8 results in a cross entropy train loss of 2.0813 valiation loss of 2.1042.
 The text is beginning to resemble English and in dialouge format.

+#### Transformer block
+Within 4500 iterations, adding multiple blocks of attention + feed forward, along with residual connections results in a cross entropy train loss of 1.8732 valiation loss of 1.9530.
+The text looks like English with some identifiable words, but still nothing coherent.

+#### Transformer block
+Within 4500 iterations, adding multiple blocks of attention + feed forward, along with residual connections results in a cross entropy train loss of 1.8732 valiation loss of 1.9530.
+The text looks like English with some identifiable words, but still nothing coherent.